15 Alternatives to Sumo.com for Email Marketing and CRO

 Hello Bar may not have been the first company to create a top-of-site ribbon call to action, but they certainly popularized it.
 While they started with just that one bar, they have expanded their SaaS platform over the years.
 Today, they offer header and footer bars, modal pop-ups, alert-style boxes, slide-ins, page cover-up lightboxes, and more.

-Types of Hellobar Popups
+Types Of Hellobar Popups

 Everything can be customized and styled to match your site design.
 There's also, of course, some detailed analytics, split testing, and more.
 Also, like OptinMonster, Hello Bar offers simple JavaScript that you can use on nearly any platform, not just WordPress.
 If you're comfortable with using Zapier, you can even connect it to Google Analytics to log clicks as events.